Person sleeping under grey blanket

 Medications are often the culprit

-Sleep meds, blood pressure meds, antidepressants and others can each sap energy or fragment sleep.
+Sleep meds, blood pressure meds, antidepressants, and others can each sap energy or fragment sleep.
 A careful review with your prescriber finds these.

 How I think about sleep & energy.